 Thriving in temperate to tropical climates — from the South Caucasus to Brazil — persimmon is a tricky fruit to ripen perfectly.
 While developing its signature rich flavor through fall and into winter, the round fruit will tempt you with its savory orange-yellow glow.

 Bright, saturated and warm, the sweet Persimmon hue is intended to enliven a private space or perk up a fine-dining experience.

 Color study research drew inspiration from Josef Albers’s color studies (first two from left) and the artwork of Mark Rothko (right).

 The sharpness of sleek Arctic ice sheets evoked the off-white tone of our Icicle stain.
-The tincture transforms the underlying ash wood as if by frosting.
-Light glimmers on the wood’s surface as if it were slowly beginning to melt.
+The pale tincture subtly transforms the underlying ash wood as if by frosting; light glimmers on the wood’s surface as if it were slowly beginning to melt.
 As in nature, Icicle’s tone ranges from cool to warmer according to light conditions.
-Icicle is a cooler take on Dims.’s best-selling Natural Ash, stripping away yellow tones without ridding the wood of its organic texture.
+Icicle is a cooler take on our best-selling Natural Ash, stripping away golden tones without ridding the wood of its organic texture.

-Throughout early fall, fungi speckle the wet ground with earthy, muddy tones of surprisingly warm grays.
+Throughout early fall, amanita vaginata — commonly known as grisette mushrooms — speckle the wet ground of North American forests with earthy tones of surprisingly warm grays.
 Our Grisette stain is dark and elegant, easily paired with a warm color palette and appropriate for those who desire dramatic accents without resorting to black.

 — Shop the Collection